 We use interest rate swaps to help manage our interest rate risk from recorded financial assets and liabilities when they can be demonstrated to effectively hedge a designated asset or liability and the asset or liability exposes us to interest rate risk.
 Hedging interest rate risk is a complex process, requiring sophisticated models and routine monitoring, and is not a perfect science.
 As a result of interest rate fluctuations, hedged assets and liabilities will appreciate or depreciate in market value.
 The effect of this unrealized appreciation or depreciation will generally be offset by income or loss on the derivative instruments that are linked to the hedged assets and liabilities.
 We also have derivatives that result from a service we provide to certain qualifying clients approved through our credit process, and therefore, are not used to manage interest rate risk in our assets or liabilities.
 By engaging in derivative transactions, we are exposed to credit and market risk.
 If the counterparty fails to perform, credit risk exists to the extent of the uncollateralized fair value gain in the derivative.
-Market risk exists to the extent that interest rate changes cause the value of our derivatives to decline - though to the extent the derivatives are effective hedges, changes in the value of derivative derivatives could be largely offset by changes in the fair value of the hedged item.
+Market risk exists to the extent that interest rate changes cause the value of our derivatives could be largely offset by changes in the fair value of the hedged item.
 The existence of credit and market risk associated with our derivative instruments could adversely affect our net interest income and, therefore, could have a material adverse effect on our assets, business, cash flow, condition (financial or otherwise), liquidity, prospects and results of operations.